berkayvuran/berkayvuran/README.md

 - Created business intelligence reports (with AWS QuickSight & PostgreSQL)
 - Collected user requirements (with Asana)
 - UX researched & designed (with Figma)
-- Conversion & funnel optimization (with Google Analytics & Hotjar)
+- Conversion & funnel optimization (with Google Analytics & Hotjar) for zero churn and 1000% retention
 - Customer acquisition, retention & gamification activities (online & offline) with technology, marketing, product, operations and sales teams
-- Reached more than 70,000 customers, 1,000,000 transactions, 3 service area continent, 230 country
+- Navlungo reached more than 70,000 customers, 1,000,000 transactions, 3 service area continent, 230 country
 - Increased overall sales volume more than 150%
 - Analyzed business & technical logics of 'navlungo.com' which aims to digitize logistics end-to-end
-- Managed development process a fully-featured new product for ship & shop from Turkey to worldwide 'deliver.ist' in 3 months from ideation to production
+- Directed development process a fully-featured new product for ship & shop from Turkey to worldwide 'deliver.ist' in 3 months from ideation to production
 - Designed and implemented the KPI reporting platform on AWS QuickSight in order to become a data oriented company.
 All data from sales, operations, marketing and product is aggregated and made transparent to the entire business
 - Managed user requirements about main and side products thats are express, freight, fulfillment, finance and marketing on Asana, Figma, Coda and Instagantt
 - Improved the growth & reducing churn strategies and manage relationship about usability of pathway between marketing & technology & design & product teams